 We want to produce the perfect hybrid of a child who is both innocent and worldly wise.
-I’ve wrestled with how to accomplish this myself, over the last 8 years of being a parent.
+I’ve wrestled with how to accomplish this myself, over the last several years of being a parent.

 Most of us tend to worship at the altar of public opinion when it comes to this issue of shielding our children.
 Even our own church leaders tell us that they must be submerged in the culture so they can adapt to it.